Ranqb/Firebase-Cocoa-Touch-Framework/README.md

 This Cocoa Touch Framework is an easy way to add a Firebase SDK to your project, if for some reason you can't use CocoaPods, or a manual installation.

 ## Getting Started

-1. Copy the folder with the framework project, and add it to your project in Xcode.
+1.Open the folder with the framework project and compile.
+Copy framework, and add it to your project in Xcode.

 2. Having that done, select your parent project and link these binaries to it: add FirebaseCocoaTouchFramework.framework from Products folder to embedded binaries.